What we know: The number of foreigners killed, missing, abducted in Israel

 Tanzania’s ambassador to Israel told the French news agency AFP that two Tanzanian nationals were missing.

-Twelve Thai labourers were killed, eight were wounded and 11 were taken captive, Thailand’s foreign ministry spokeswoman Kanchana Patarachoke said on Monday.
-An estimated 5,000 Thai labourers working in the areas hit by fighting are being moved to safety, Thailand’s Labour Minister Phiphat Ratchakitprakarn said.
+Thailand updated the number of its nationals killed from 12 to 18 on Tuesday, with nine wounded and 11 taken captive.
+Jakkapong Sangmanee, Thailand’s deputy minister of foreign affairs, gave the updated toll and said the government was working to evacuate thousands of Thais out of the conflict area.
+Around 30,000 Thais work in Israel, mostly in agriculture, and Jakkapong said about 3,000 had put in requests to be returned to Thailand.

-Ukraine: 2 dead
+Ukraine: Two dead

 Two Ukrainian women who had been living in Israel for years were killed, Ukraine’s foreign ministry spokesman Oleg Nikolenko said.